Somali Civil War (2009–present): Operation Linda Nchi

-In October 2011, the Kenya Defence Forces began Operation Linda Nchi against Al-Shabaab in southern Somalia.
+In October 2011, the Kenya Defence Forces began Operation Linda Nchi against al-Shabaab in southern Somalia.
 The mission was officially led by the Somali armed forces, with the Kenyan armed forces providing supporting role.
 In early June 2012, Kenyan forces were formally integrated into AMISOM.

 Camp Simba attack

-On 5 January 2020, Al-Shabaab militants launched an attack at on Camp Simba at Manda Air Strip used by Kenyan and U.S. troops in Lamu County, Kenya, the attack was repelled, leaving 3 American nationals killed; 1 serviceman and two contractors.
+On 5 January 2020, al-Shabaab militants launched an attack at on Camp Simba at Manda Air Strip used by Kenyan and US troops in Lamu County, Kenya, the attack was repelled, leaving three American nationals killed; one serviceman and two contractors.
 Four militants died in the attack and five were arrested.
 Moreover, six aircraft and land vehicles were destroyed or damaged at the airstrip.
 Some of the airframes lost included a De Havilland Canada Dash 8 and two helicopters.

 Piracy

 Government officials from the Galmudug administration in the north-central Hobyo district also reportedly attempted to use pirate gangs as a bulwark against Islamist insurgents from southern Somalia's conflict zones.
 Other pirates are alleged to have reached agreements of their own with the Islamist groups, although a senior commander from the Hizbul Islam militia vowed to eradicate piracy by imposing sharia law when his group briefly took control of Harardhere in May 2010 and drove out the local pirates.